janverschelde/PHCpack/src/doc/source/options.rst

 Just calling phc as phc -0 will still result in using the same fixed seed as before in each run.

+To :index:`reproduce`
-To reproduce a run with any seed (when the option -0 was not used), we can look at the output file, for the line
+a run with any seed (when the option -0 was not used), we can look at the output file, for the line

 ::